I worked with Emily shooting her Final Major Project lingerie collection.

 After a couple more images, we were happy with the work expected in post-processing, so I didn't need to check back.

-so everyone knew their responsibilities, and worked well together to achieve the results.
+To a large extent, this was because Emily had chosen a good team, and because we'd covered most of the options in the planning meetings - so everyone knew their responsibilities, and worked well together to achieve the results.

 She was easy to work with, and - whenever I needed a decision, she responded positively and promptly, having quickly grasped the issues involved.